hackingmaterials/rocketsled/README.md

 __5)__ Now execute this script.
 The result should be a matplotlib graph showing the best attained score by each algorithm.
 Congrats!
 Move onto the other tutorials to learn to use TurboWorks for your own problems!

+__The easiest way to learn to use FireWorks and TurboWorks is by copying and modifying the examples.
+If you want a detailed explanation, check out the tutorials!__

 ##Tutorial 1: Step by Step guide to using and understanding TurboWorks
-An optimization in TurboWorks consists of 3 parts:
+__This tutorial is meant to explain the example shown above__ An optimization in TurboWorks consists of 3 parts:
 * a Firetask which needs to be executed
 * a workflow creator function